Buko Pandan Recipe

 • Begin by preparing your gulaman (jelly) by following the packaged instructions.
 Transfer the liquid mixture into a large heat-proof container to chill and set while you prepare the rest of the ingredients.

-• In a large container or bowl, combine together the all-purpose cream, condensed milk, and evaporated milk.
+• In a large container or bowl, combine together the heavy cream, condensed milk, and evaporated milk.
 Whisk to combine until smooth.

 • Once the jelly is firm, slice into 1-inch cubes.

-• Let chill in the refrigerator overnight before serving.
-Top with toasted pinipig and enjoy!
+• Let chill in the refrigerator overnight for best flavor and texture.
+Sprinkle with toasted pinipig prior to serving.

 Did you make this recipe?